Free School Meals

 - Employment and Support Allowance

-- Working Tax Credit (only during the 4 week period immediately after their employment finishes or after they start to work less than 16 hours a week).
+- Working Tax Credit (only during the 4 week period immediately after their employment finishes).

 nb: Children in receipt of Income Support and Income Based Jobseekers Allowance (IBJSA) in their own right are also entitled to free school meals.